Admitted Students

 • Apply to the Duke Gap Year Program or request an independent gap year on your student portal.
 The forms will open in the spring.

-• You will not enroll as a full-time or degree-seeking student at another college or university during your gap year.
-If you choose to take any courses, course credit at Duke is subject to the policies governing pre-matriculation credits (PMC).
+• Participant will not enroll as a full-time student or degree-seeking student at another college or university during your gap year.

-• You will not enroll in a post-graduate program at a secondary school.
+• Participant will not enroll in a post-graduate program at a secondary school.

 You can learn more about gap year options on our website.